amaan8429/cur8t/cur8t-web/ERROR_HANDLING_GUIDE.md

 // In ErrorBoundary or error handlers const logError = (error: Error, context?: any) => {
-  // Log to your monitoring service console.error("Error:", error, context);
+  // Log to your monitoring service console.error('Error:', error, context);

   // Example: Send to monitoring service
   // errorReportingService.captureException(error, context);
 };
 ```

 This error handling system provides a consistent, user-friendly way to handle all types of errors throughout your application while respecting rate limits and providing appropriate feedback to users.